Jeremy Pena Player Props: Astros vs. Nationals

-Jeremy Pena returns to action for the Houston Astros versus Josiah Gray and the Washington NationalsJune 14 at 8:10 PM ET.
+Jeremy Pena returns to action for the Houston Astros against MacKenzie Gore and the Washington NationalsJune 15 at 8:10 PM ET.

-In his most recent action (on June 10 against the Guardians) he went 1-for-4.
+He is back in action for the first time since June 10, when he went 1-for-4 against the Guardians.

 Jeremy Pena Game Info & Props vs. the Nationals